-- Intervention: Heartland OK, which began in 5 rural counties, is a care coordination model.
+- Intervention: Heartland OK, which began in 5 rural counties, was a care coordination model.

-- Results: Using a team-based care model increases patients' ability to reduce their blood pressure or achieve blood pressure control.
+- Results: Using a team-based care model increased patients' ability to reduce their blood pressure or achieve blood pressure control.

 - Aspirin as directed by your healthcare professional

 - Blood pressure control

 Heartland OK was initially funded by the Association of State and